dy/sprae/readme.md

 ```
 -->

 ## Signals

-Sprae can uses signals from [signals proposal](https://github.com/proposal-signals/proposal-signals), preact-flavored.
+Sprae uses [signals proposal](https://github.com/proposal-signals/proposal-signals), preact-flavored for reactivity.<br/>
 Any alternative signals implementation can be used:

 Provider | Size | Feature
 ---|---